Brucellosis is an infectious disease that occurs from contact with animals carrying Brucella bacteria.

 Call for an appointment with your health care provider if:

-Drinking and eating only pasteurized milk and cheeses is the most important way to prevent brucellosis.
+Drinking and eating only pasteurized milk and cheeses is the most important way to reduce the risk of brucellosis.
 People who handle meat should wear protective glasses and clothing and protect skin breaks

 Detecting infected animals controls the infection at its source.
 Vaccination is available for cattle, but not humans.